neotoma/about/README.md

 ### IRC

 We encourage all collaborators to join our IRC channel when working on the project.
-You can join on the web [here](http://webchat.freenode.net/?channels=asheville) or connect to `#asheville` on Freenode ([irc://irc.freenode.net/asheville](irc://irc.freenode.net/asheville)).
+You can [join on the web](http://webchat.freenode.net/?channels=asheville) or connect to `#asheville` on Freenode (irc://irc.freenode.net/asheville) with your favorite client.

 ### Meetings